makiptv/xui.one-installer/README.md

 <!-- Description -->

-This repository provides a fully automated and containerized setup for XUI.one, a web-based user interface for managing various services.
+This repository provides a fully automated and containerized setup for XUI.one, a comprehensive IPTV panel designed for capturing, delivering, and transcoding video content.
+It supports various applications, including enterprise video delivery, game streaming, and video-on-demand services.
 The repository includes all necessary scripts, configurations, and Docker files to deploy XUI.one seamlessly.

 ## Purpose